Onit Documentation

 Within the Add Participant action, note that there is a Phase property, which can be set to either App Configured or Current.

-We want our participant activated under the Phase we configured it to be added to in the Wizard.
+We want our participant activated under the Phase we configured to be added to in the Wizard.
 In our example, we mapped our Financial Approver Role to our Financial Review Phase.
-By choosing App Configured for this property, we're telling our Action to honor this configuration.
+We're telling our Action to honor this configuration by choosing App Configured for this property.

-Alternatively, if we choose Current from the dropdown instead, we’re telling the Action to ignore the Role-to-Phase assignment defined in the wizard, and to instead simply add the Role to whatever Phase the transaction is currently in when the Action fires.
+Alternatively, if we choose Current from the dropdown instead, we’re telling the Action to ignore the Role-to-Phase assignment defined in the wizard and to simply add the Role to whatever Phase the transaction is currently in when the Action fires.

 Set the Action's Phase property to App Configured and save your Action.